 The Chief Executive Officer's responsibility is to build and sustain BirdLife South Africa into an organisation which will be recognised nationally and internationally for its professional approach and involvement of all sectors of South African society in delivering measurable success in the conservation of wild birds and their habitats.

-Estelle is responsible for coordinating Council, Executive Board meetings and business meetings, the Gill Memorial Medal Award and, the Austin Roberts Memorial Medal Award; management of legal documentation including HR of the organisation; management of funding proposals documentation, reports to funding institutions and partnership liaison and management of BirdLife South Africa's Legacy Programme and promotion of the BirdLife National Trust.
+Isabel is responsible for coordinating Board of Director meetings and other BirdLife South Africa business meetings, the Gill Memorial Medal Award and the Austin Roberts Memorial Medal Award, management of legal documentation and the HR of the organisation, partnership liaison, and management of BirdLife South Africa's Legacy Programme and promotion of the BirdLife National Trust.

 Fanie is responsible for heading up the Business Division of the organisation.
 The programmes falling under the Business Division includes Bookkeeping, Office Administration, Membership, African Birdlife Magazine and the Wakkerstroom Centre.
 Fanie’s specific responsibilities include financial management, reporting and budgeting.
 He also serves on several committees including the Governance-, Marketing- and Magazine Management Committees.

-Rose is responsible for the bookkeeping for BirdLife South Africa, including payments of invoices, claims and salaries.
+Rose is responsible for the bookkeeping for BirdLife South Africa.

-Shireen is responsible for overseeing the Membership Division, including the subscriptions to African Birdlife.
-Other responsibilities include emailing/posting membership invoices, uploading bank statements and sorting out queries on the bank statement, processing Corporate Membership, running month end reports and handling the main membership division email address and label runs for African Birdlife.
-Another important role is to deal with club secretaries and committee members regarding club membership.
+Shireen is responsible for overseeing the Membership Programme, including the subscriptions to African Birdlife.
+Other responsibilities include maintaining the membership database, emailing/posting membership invoices, uploading bank statements and sorting out queries on the bank statement, processing Corporate Membership, running month end reports and handling the main membership programme email address and label runs for African Birdlife.
+Another important role is to deal with club secretaries and committee members regarding the administration of club membership.